sidrafik42/cv-generator/DEPLOYMENT.md

 2. **Application Not Starting**: Verify the Procfile and start command are correct
 3. **Missing Dependencies**: Ensure all required packages are in requirements.txt
 4. **File Permissions**: Make sure your uploaded files have correct permissions
+5. **Python Version Compatibility**: Some packages may not be compatible with the latest Python version.
+   - Solution: Specify a compatible Python version in runtime.txt (currently set to python-3.12)
+   - Example error: Pillow installation issues with newer Python versions
+   - Solution: Use a compatible Pillow version (currently set to 10.3.0)

 ### Checking Logs